rdavidreid/UnderwayApp/README.md

 - [ ] Refactor all things that need to be refactored.
 - [ ] Go through all pages and touch up CSS where necessary
 - [ ] Make sure CSS and overall style is the same across all pages
+- [ ] Finish off funding of projects

 ### Phase 8: Categories (1 day / 10)